lab-79/dspec/README.md

    :interface.def/identify-via ['[?e :user/username]]})
 ```

-This defines a kind of object named `:interface/user` that has the following
+This defines a data interface named `:interface/user` such that an entity that
-attributes:
+"satisfies" the interface has the following attributes:

 - A string attribute named `:user/username` that is required and uniquely
 identifies a given user.